Actuarial Assumptions

 • 4Excludes longevity, merit, and step increases that usually apply to members early in their careers.
 Also excludes salary bonuses payable to TRS members who are national board certified (developed separately in the TRS Salary Bonus assumption).

-• 5Please see the Cost-Of-Living Adjustments page for Minimum COLA amounts.
+• 5Please see the Summary of Plan Provisions section of the latest actuarial valuation report for Minimum COLA amounts.

 • 6Equal to the CPI.